In GameStop Saga Unfolding on Wall Street, 2 Goliaths Fall

 Two Goliaths, actually.

 A pair of professional investment firms that placed big bets that money-losing video game retailer GameStop’s stock will crash have largely abandoned their positions.
-The victors: an army of smaller investors who have been rallying online to support GameStop’s stock and beat back the professionals.
+The victors: an army of smaller investors who have been rallying on Reddit and elsewhere online to support GameStop’s stock and beat back the professionals.

+GameStop’s stock surged as high as $380 Wednesday morning, after sitting below $18 just a few weeks ago.

 One of the two major investors that surrendered, Citron Research, acknowledged Wednesday in a YouTube video that it unwound the majority of its bet that GameStop stock would fall.
 Andrew Left, who runs Citron, said it took “a loss, 100%” to do so, but that does not change his view that GameStop is a loser.